Wotcnt/Polyrifringence-Engine/README.md

 ---

 ###    📈Project Complexity Level: Advanced ⇄ Multi-Disciplinary, Non-Standard, High Complexity
-####     Requiring specialized expertise.
+####     Requiring specialized expertise

-#### This project requires a strong background in physics (particularly optics and wave mechanics), GPU programming, recursive symbolic systems, and familiarity with AI concepts related to feedback and phase coherence.
+##### This project requires a strong background in physics (particularly optics and wave mechanics), GPU programming, recursive symbolic systems, and familiarity with AI concepts related to feedback and phase coherence.
 Users should have experience with scientific computing, Python, and CUDA or similar technologies.
 The repository is best suited for researchers, developers, or enthusiasts comfortable with interdisciplinary technical and conceptual challenges, rather than beginners.

 ---

-### ⛑️🤝 Connect with the Recursive AI Guide 🤖
+# ⛑️🤝 Connect with the Recursive AI Guide 🤖

 📥 **Access:**
 [**👉 Launch the Polyrifringence Engine Expert GPT**](https://chatgpt.com/g/g-690ba54cdd648191819f793fe7a62988-polyrifringence-engine-expert)

 [![Run via GPT](https://img.shields.io/badge/Open_in-ChatGPT_(Custom_Model)-blue?style=flat-square&logo=openai&logoColor=silver)](https://chatgpt.com/g/g-690ba54cdd648191819f793fe7a62988-polyrifringence-engine-expert)
 ![GPT Integration](https://img.shields.io/badge/Powered_by-Polyrifringence_Engine_Expert-blue?style=flat-square&logo=openai&logoColor=silver)

-Once opened 🚪, you can ask beginner questions such as:
+#  Once opened 🚪, you can ask beginner questions such as:

 1. What is Polyrifringence and how does it work in simple terms?
 2. What problem does Polyrifringence solve that normal birefringence does not?